Akuli/jou/doc/perf.md

 Let's run the program.
 Typing a letter other than `y`, such as `n`, makes the program exit without crashing.
-Typing `y`, makes it crash with a segmentation fault.
+Typing `y` makes it crash with a segmentation fault.

 ```
 $ ./jou asd.jou